redstone-finance/redstone-oracles-monorepo/packages/evm-connector/README.md

     - In contracts
         - getOracleValueFromTxMsg and getOracleValuesFromTxMsg should support more arguments
-            - minSignersCount: uint16 // this requirement will apply to each requested symbol
+            - minSignersCount: uint16 // this requirement will apply to each requested dataFeedId
             - maxPercentageDiff: uint8
-            - new functions will iterate over each data package and count unique signers for each requested symbol.
-Not each data package should contain all requested symbols - it allows to pass several packages for single symbols and validate subsets of symbols for big data feeds (e.g. ETH and STX from main redstone feed)
+            - new functions will iterate over each data package and count unique signers for each requested dataFeedId.
+Not each data package should contain all requested dataFeedIds - it allows to pass several packages for single dataFeedIds and validate subsets of dataFeedIds for big data feeds (e.g. ETH and STX from main redstone feed)
         - we will add a new overridable function to handle aggregation logic (by default - median):
             - aggregateDataFromDifferentProviders(dataPoints: uint256[], maxPercentageDiff: uint8): uint256
             - this function will be used inside getOracleValuesFromTxMsg and getOracleValueFromTxMsg to calculate result values